Santorum to Newsmax: Not in Biden's DNA to Drop Out

-President Joe Biden has "a misperception of himself" that his legacy is larger than it really is, and that will keep him from stepping out of the race for the White House, even after his failures in last week's debate, former Sen. Rick Santorum said on Newsmax Sunday.
+President Joe Biden has "a misperception of himself" that his legacy is larger than it really is, and that will keep him from stepping out of the race for the White House, even after his failures in last week's debate, former Sen. Rick Santorum told Newsmax on Sunday.

 "The only way for Democrats moving forward is to convince Joe Biden to get out of the race, step aside, and allow the convention to be open," the Pennsylvania Republican told Newsmax's "Sunday Report."